David-OC17/MedWay/README.md

 9. Wait for the main actions to occur, sending information to the cloud database, generating the reports and seeing the results via the web/mobile app.

 To familiarize yourself with the whole system, use the tests inside the `./test/` directory.
 Also, use the tests to try your local set-up before trying to run the complete system.

+## Testing

+### AWS
+In order to test the deployment of the Lambda function before uploading to AWS you may use the [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) locally.